Aptly Intelligence

 Key management

-You can create up to 5 active API keys per account.
+You can create up to 5 active API keys per organisation.
 Keys can be created and revoked from the Profile → API Keys tab in your Aptly dashboard, or programmatically via the key management endpoints documented below.

 When a key is created, the full key value is shown once and cannot be retrieved again.
 Only the prefix (first 20 characters) is stored and displayed for identification.